ExpediaGroup/beekeeper/README.md

 By default, `alter_partition` and `alter_table` events require no further configuration.
 However, in order to avoid unexpected data loss, other event types require whitelisting on a per table basis.
 See [Hive table configuration](#hive-table-configuration) for more details.

-To check whether a table has been configured with the "unreferenced" property, the `beekeeper-api` can be used to look for the table and it's current unreferenced paths (see [Unreferenced paths](#unreferenced-paths-endpoint-get-unreferenced-paths)).
+To check whether a table has been configured with the "unreferenced" property, the `beekeeper-api` can be used to look for the table and its current unreferenced paths (see [Unreferenced paths](#unreferenced-paths-endpoint-get-unreferenced-paths)).

 ### End-to-end lifecycle example
 1. A Hive table is configured with the parameter `beekeeper.remove.unreferenced.data=true` (see [Hive table configuration](#hive-table-configuration) for more details.)